aws/aws-sdk-rails/README.md

 config.action_mailer.delivery_method = :ses
 ```

-## Overriding credentials manually
+## Manually setting Action Mailer credentials

-If you need to override default credentials, you can call client-creating
+If you need to provide different credentials for Action Mailer, you can call
-actions manually.
+client-creating actions manually.
 For example, you can create an initializer
 `config/initializers/aws.rb` with contents similar to the following:

 ```ruby